ag2382/quake2-full/README.md

 * 3 types of functional armor

 ## Zelda Weapons
+* Blaster --> Master Sword (WIP)
-The blaster has been replaced by the master sword.
-Each time you shoot the blaster, the bolt acts as a "sword beam".
+  * Each time you shoot the blaster, the bolt acts as a "sword beam".
 This is one of Link's recurring sword skills in the Zelda series.
 The bolt now disappears after travelling a set distance from the player, given that it does not hit any surface or entity.

-[WIP]
+* Other essential Zelda weapons like the boomerang, bow and arrow, and hookshot have not been fully implemented

 ## Weapon Upgrades